mylesj/deep-entries/README.md

 -   Comparable to: [`Object.entries()`][ext:object.entries]

-A utility for returning deeply nested key-values as tuples of variable length.
+A utility for returning deeply nested key-values as tuples of varying length.

 ## exposes